4nuG/Genetics-project/README.md

 # Genetics-projectvfdv
 project pipeline
 - have frageria iinumae genome assembly in contig stage and will be validating
-- started looking for potential softwares by Oxford Nanopore
+- started looking for potential softwares by Oxford Nanopore, a few of those are:
 -   flye software
 -   BiscoT software by Bionano genomics
--
--